BMBIT-oss/Wiki-Hapcanuino/HelloWorld.md

 **Firmware::ApplicationVersion** - it is Your hardware application version.
 If You make some hardware changes in Your existing module (for example, add more inputs to analog input module) assign new number here.

-**Firmware::FirmwareVersion** - When changing code for Your existing device that delivers new functions make sure You assign a new version here.
+**Firmware::FirmwareVersion** - When changing code for Your existing device that delivers new functions make sure You assign a new version here, so any external programming tool can handle different version of EEPROM structure for example.

-**Firmware::FirmwareRevision** - When fixing some bugs for Your existing device make sure You assign a new revision here.
-You can also put here a new build number.
+**Firmware::FirmwareRevision** - You can put code revision here.
+This value is not returned for any system message.
+You can use it internally.

 In the simplest way of implementing device all your specific code goes into sketch .ino file.
 So You want to know when Hapcanuino receives a message that meet criteria defined in boxes or a direct control message is received.
 To do so, You first declare a callback function, that will be called by internal Hapcanuino code.
 ```C++